free -h

 Moving data to swap is a relatively slow and intensive task.
 The kernel will only move data to swap if it determines that the benefit outweighs the slow operation.

 Moving data back out of swap (reducing swap usage) is similarly slow.
 For that reason, the kernel is hesitant to move data out of swap.
 Taking time and resources to move data out of swap if there is no competition for the swap space is not in the best interest of the kernel, which is why you rarely, if ever, see swap usage reduced.
 If the data is no longer used, that is not a good enough reason to spend resources to remove it from swap.

 How did my server end up with so much swap being used?

-This is highly dependant on the types of applications your server is running, the usage patterns, and the configuration of your specific server.
-Ultimately, you'd need to work with a systems administrator that has the skills, training, and expertise required to track that down for you.
+This is highly dependent on the types of applications your server is running, the usage patterns, and the configuration of your specific server.
+Ultimately, you'd need to work with a systems administrator with the skills, training, and expertise required to track that down for you.
 Although, this should be considered a very low priority unless you are experiencing a problem with memory usage on the server.